pytoolz/toolz/doc/source/streaming-analytics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Those familiar with SQL are accustomed to this sort of join on columns.
-However a functional join is more general than this.
-However, a funcitonal join is more general than this; it doesn't need to operate on tuples, and key functions do not need to get particular columns.
+However a functional join is more general than this; it doesn't need to operate on tuples, and key functions do not need to get particular columns.
 In the example below we match numbers from two collections so that exactly one is even and one is odd.

 .. code::